 Materials and Ethic

-I hope that by crafting clothes with the finest, earth friendly materials, to the highest level of my skill and ability, you will form an attachment to them and want to wear them for many years.
-Slow fashion means investing resources in a wardrobe of enduring pieces rather than pursuing fleeting trends which quickly end up in landfill.
+I hope that by crafting products with the finest, earth friendly materials, to the highest level of my skill and ability, you will form an attachment to them and want to live with them for many years.
+Slow fashion means investing resources in enduring pieces rather than pursuing fleeting trends which quickly end up in landfill.
 Minimal, ethical and conscious production and consumption is the healthy choice for your body, for our collective community and the wellness of our planet.

 Linen